Energy projects in South Australia

 A new battery project was added in South Australia

-A battery development application was approved in South Australia
+A new data centre project was added in South Australia

 Project development pipeline